Single Integrated Operational Plan

 The Single Integrated Operational Plan (SIOP) was the United States' general plan for nuclear war from 1961 to 2003.
-The SIOP gave the President of the United States a range of targeting options, and described launch procedures and target sets against which nuclear weapons would be launched.
-The plan integrated the capabilities of the nuclear triad of strategic bombers, land-based intercontinental ballistic missiles (ICBM), and sea-based submarine-launched ballistic missiles (SLBM).
+The SIOP gave the president of the United States a range of targeting options, and described launch procedures and target sets against which nuclear weapons would be launched.
+The plan integrated the capabilities of the nuclear triad of strategic bombers, land-based intercontinental ballistic missiles (ICBMs), and sea-based submarine-launched ballistic missiles (SLBMs).
 The SIOP was a highly classified document, and was one of the most secret and sensitive issues in U.S. national security policy.